The Difficult Skincare Lessons I Learned When I Turned 30

 Expensive skincare isn’t always the best skincare

 “It’s a common misconception that you have to spend a lot of money on skincare,” confirms Dr Betteridge.
 “You can get a good quality routine from Boots.”
-In fact, he rates Boots’ own range, Boots Skincare.
 My current skincare routine is almost exclusively high street.
-Right now, I’m using No7 Derm Solutions Comforting Cream Cleanser, £14.95, followed by The Ordinary Soothing & Barrier Support Serum, £17.30, and Garnier Ambre Solaire SPF 50+ Super UV Invisible Face Serum, £14, in the morning.
-In the evening, I use Aveeno Face CALM+RESTORE Gentle PHA Exfoliating Cleanser, £8.39, and No7 Derm Solutions™ Clearing Treatment, £22.95.

 Anti-ageing skincare is a scam